 After clicking button system will tell if the settings applied successfully or not.

-NOTE 3: If one of the Serial connections is enabled the device will act as Serial to LoRa RF Gateway and only following menu items will be available on this menu.
+NOTE 2: If "Device Function" is NOT set to “TRANSPARENT - LoRa to TCP Server Gateway” and set to any other option, only following menu items will be available on this menu.

 Following settings are available for serial line.